nielshanson/confusion_matrix/README.md

 <http://nielshanson.shinyapps.io/confusion_matrix/>

-Presentation pitch for the App can be found on RPubs.
+A presentation pitch for the App can be found on RPubs:

 <http://rpubs.com/nielshanson/deconfusion>